-SUBSTANTIATING means that a report made pursuant to NRS 432B.220 was assessed and that credible evidence of the abuse or neglect Exists (NAC 432B.170 (7)(a)).
+SUBSTANTIATING means that a report made pursuant to NRS 432B.220 was assessed and that the preponderance of evidence supports that the abuse or neglect exists.
+(NAC 432B.170(7)(a) requires credible evidence; however, agencies are maintaining a stricter guideline with preponderance of evidence.)

-UNSUBSTANTIATING means that a report made pursuant to NRS 432B.220 was investigated and that no credible evidence of the abuse or neglect exists.
-The term includes efforts made by an agency which provides child welfare services to prove or disprove an allegation of abuse or neglect that the agency is unable to prove because it was unable to locate the child or the person responsible for the welfare of the child (NAC 432B.170 (7)(b)).
+UNSUBSTANTIATING means that a report made pursuant to NRS 432B.220 was investigated and that the preponderance of evidence indicates that it is more likely that the abuse or neglect did not occur than it is likely that the abuse or neglect occurred.
+The term includes efforts made by an agency which provides child welfare services to prove or disprove an allegation of abuse or neglect that the agency is unable to prove because it was unable to locate the child or the person responsible for the welfare of the child.
+(NAC 432B.170(7)(a) requires credible evidence; however, agencies are maintaining a stricter guideline with preponderance of evidence.)